-Does Migraine With Aura Have An Increased Risk Of Stroke?
+Migraine With Aura Has An Increased Incidence Of Stroke

-Does Migraine With Aura Have An Increased Risk Of Stroke?
+Migraine With Aura Has An Increased Stroke Risk.

 Migraine is a genetic, inherited condition involving the brain, the trigeminal nerve, and cranial blood vessels which consists of symptoms of episodic headache with intervening periods of normal health.